ROZALIYA0206/whitepaper/technical.md

 # 4. Milestone Releases

-Due to the nature and complexity of Blockchain technology, the Rublix project will be spread into multiple stages.
+Due to the nature and complexity of blockchain technology, the Rublix project will be spread into multiple stages.

 #### Rise

 The Hedge Alpha platform operates at a preliminary stage on the Ethereum network using a centeralized Oracle to bring market data onto the chain for basic validation.
-Consensus is reached by manually executing the Smart Contract by a 3rd party to collect data from the Oracle.
+Consensus is reached by manually executing the smart contract by a 3rd party to collect data from the Oracle.
 The user is rewarded transaction fees as bounty.

 #### Genesis

 We will migrate from Rise to Genesis once our testnet is live, appears to be functioning appropriately, market data is implemented on-chain and is fully stable in the eyes of our core developers and auditors.

 The first release of the Rublix Blockchain will be established with 20 internal validators.
-The chain debut will feature several simple DApps and vigerous public testing will occur.
+The chain debut will feature several simple DApps and vigorous public testing will occur.

 ##### Token Swap